- How Do Dogs Get Skin Cancer?

-Though the melanoma can present as both benign and malignant tumors, if the cancer is malignant it is denoted by the presence of malignant tumors.
-Usually, the tumors that appear in cases of malignant melanoma are dark, but sometimes, the tumors won't be dark at all, but instead, they'll look like parts of the skin that are void of pigment altogether.
+Though melanoma can present as both benign and malignant tumors, if the cancer is malignant it is denoted by the presence of malignant tumors.
+Usually, the tumors that appear in cases of malignant melanomas are dark, but sometimes, the tumors won't be dark at all, but instead, they'll look like parts of the skin that are void of pigment altogether.

-This drastic difference in the possible aesthetics of skin tumors makes it confusing to know how you're supposed to be able to determine if your pet has malignant tumours, which is understandable.
+This drastic difference in the possible aesthetics of skin tumors makes it confusing to know how you're supposed to be able to determine if your pet has malignant tumors, which is understandable.
 Instead of focusing on the coloration of the tumors, we suggest looking more closely at the location of the tumors instead.

 Malignant cancer will result in tumors on the lips, around the mouth, on the head, against the neck, near your pet's nail beds, or somewhere close to the scrotum of your pet.
 Sometimes, the skin tumors will become irritated, which results in puffiness and swelling near the malignant melanomas.

 Skin tumors of this nature can quickly become metastasized, so you must contact your vet right away should you notice tumors like these on your pet.
 When tumors are metastatic, there is a higher risk of cancerous cells invading the surrounding lymph nodes.
-Once the lymph nodes are affected by malignant melanoma tumors, your pet has a greater chance of developing cancer in other parts of the body as well.
+Once the lymph nodes are affected by malignant tumors, your pet has a greater chance of developing cancer in other parts of the body as well.

 Mast Cell Tumors